TUDelft-CITG/HOS-comp-mod-24/_modules/week-01.md

 ---
-title: "Week 1: Introduction Unit CIEM42X0-PD and Reliablity-Based Design"
+title: "Week 1: Introduction Unit CIEM42X0-CM"
 ---

 <!-- This will make a piece of text, followed by a button that is a hyperlink that opens in a new tab -->